1988–89 New Jersey Devils season: Playoffs

 The 1988–89 season was a disappointing one for the Devils.
-Just a year after their cinderella 1987–88 campaign in which they fell one win short of reaching the Stanley Cup Final, the team failed to make the playoffs altogether, managing only a fifth-place finish in the Patrick Division with a roster largely intact from the previous season.
+Just a year after their cinderella 1987–88 campaign in which they fell one win short of reaching the Stanley Cup Finals, the team failed to make the playoffs altogether, managing only a fifth-place finish in the Patrick Division with a roster largely intact from the previous season.